Vaspar-a/Library-Management-System/README.md

   1) Librarian: He/She can add, delete, update and issue books.
   2) User: He/She can search, request & return a book.
 He/She can also ask for renewal of deadline.

-This app developed using Java, XML & Firebase
+This app is developed using Java, XML & Firebase

 **Dependencies used:**
 - Firebase (_https://github.com/firebase_)